 How does oil tank removal work?

 Before the tank can be removed, it needs to be taken out of service and properly 'closed.'

 This involves emptying the tank and pipes of any heating oil and thoroughly cleaning it in order to eliminate any residual oil and vapors.
 If there's no sign that the tank leaked, it is then considered closed and ready to be removed.

 If you recently discovered a UST on your property, chances are that it was already closed; but that’s not always the case, and your contractor can help you determine that.

 Once the tank is cleaned and closed, it’s dug up out of the ground, lifted onto a trailer, and hauled away to be properly disposed of and reused/recycled when possible.

 How much does oil tank removal cost?

-If your tank is leaking, the removal and clean-up process could rocket as high as $30,000 in some cases.
+If your tank is leaking, the cost of removal and clean-up could reach as high as $30,000 in some cases.

 If your tank is not leaking, the average UST removal costs $1,000 - $3,000.

 As you can expect, the cost to remove an oil tank depends on a number of factors, like the size of the tank, whether or not it's leaking or is considered 'closed," the location of the tank, and more.